yamadapc/augmented-audio/README.md

 This will build the VST & its front-end and generate a working `target/vsts/tas.vst` bundle.

-## crates/audio-parameter-store
-Implementation of a "parameter store" for audio plugins.
-Holds audio plugin parameters in a rw locked hashmap and uses atomics on parameter values.

 ## crates/webview-transport
 Abstraction for messaging with JavaScript webview.
 Provides a websockets & webkit message handler based transports.